 Colonists enslaved people from Africa and took over lands held by Native Americans.
-Slavery continued in the country until the Civil War.
-After that, laws restricted who could vote, where people could live, where they could go to school and what jobs they could have.
-Even within the last 40 years, people of color have often found it harder to get a good education, get a good job or live in a nice, safe neighborhood.
+Slavery continued in the United States until the Civil War.
+After that, laws continued to restrict who could vote, where people could live, where they could go to school and what jobs they could have.
+Within the last 40 years, people of color still have often found it harder to get a good education, get a good job or live in a nice, safe neighborhood.

 How discrimination may emerge